 - Achieve breakthroughs in nuclear science, technologies, and systems focusing on fusion and fission

-- Deliver science and technology to address complex national security challenges
+- Deliver science and technology to address complex national security challenges in cyber resilience and intelligence, geospatial sciences and human security, and nuclear nonproliferation

 - Elucidate the principles of fundamental physics and particle interactions